BROOKLYN

 While our accomplished professors bring wide-ranging interests and expertise to the table, all are committed to providing English majors with the skills and understanding of literature necessary to succeed in fulfilling careers and intellectual pursuits.
 Majors are accepted into graduate programs in English literature, literary theory, law, education and library science.

-The St. Joseph's University secondary education program is consistently ranked among the best teaching programs in the New York Metropolitan area.
+St. Joseph's University's adolescence education program is consistently ranked among the best teaching programs in the New York Metropolitan area.
 The program, which prepares students to teach at the secondary level, has a high job placement rating and combines a solid teaching background with a strong English concentration.
 The English degree program on Long Island is aligned with the professional standards mandated by New York and other states.
 Students participate in meaningful learning experiences and are introduced to developmental and learning-style theories, constructivism, multiple intelligence theories and the best pedagogical practices that support instruction for all students.

-This minor offers opportunities to study a powerful contemporary and historical form of communication and expression: the moving photo-graphic image.
+This minor offers opportunities to study a powerful contemporary and historical form of communication and expression: the moving picture.
 Courses consist of interdisciplinary approaches to the analysis of film and media, covering works from the silent period to the present, from the U.S. and other nations, and from “mainstream” and “alternative” groups.
 Students learn the art, history, technology, economics, and theory of cinema and media, while also learning the language for analyzing such texts’ forms and practices.

 Get Social